SueeChan/underworld_graph/README.md

 # README #
-Generating a histogram on the thickness of sediments from different depositional environment over modelling time in megayears for UnderWorld model.
+Generating a histogram on the thickness of sediments from different depositional environment over modelling time for UnderWorld model.

 ## Usage ##
 ### steps ###